Bauchi State pensioners appeal for settlement of outstanding entitlements | Naija247news

 Bauchi, Jan.
 8, 2021 The Nigeria Union of Pensioners (NUP), Bauchi State chapter, has appealed to the state government to settle the backlog of eleven months’ pension arrears owed some of its members.

-Malam Aliyu Dogoro, the Chairman of the union, made the appeal in an interview with the News Agency of Nigeria (NAN) in Bauchi on Friday.
+Malam Aliyu Dogoro, the Chairman of the union, made the appeal in an interview with newsmen in Bauchi on Friday.

 He said the inability of government to settle the entitlements of the affected pensioners had further exposed them to untold hardship.